-- 2 1.
-Provide policy direction and governance for the Library System. - 2.
-Carry out the functions required by this Agreement. - 4 3.
-Approve the budget and disposition of revenues for Library System - 5 Services.
+1. Provide policy direction and governance for the Library System.

+2. Carry out the functions required by this Agreement.

+4 3.
+Approve the budget and disposition of revenues for Library System 5 Services.

-- 4. Approve and oversee the services and programs of the Library System. - 7 Subject to the limitations related to the status of the Library System as designated in I.C. below, - and subject to the parameters of this Agreement and the agreement for County employees to serve - 9 as Library staff, it is the intent of the Parties that the Library JPA shall have full and complete - discretion for Library operations and policy.
+Approve and oversee the services and programs of the Library System.
+Subject to the limitations related to the status of the Library System as designated in I.C. below, and subject to the parameters of this Agreement and the agreement for County employees to serve as Library staff, it is the intent of the Parties that the Library JPA shall have full and complete discretion for Library operations and policy.

-C. Library JPA Operating Rules and Restrictions - Designation restrictions and requirements applicable to the San Mateo County Free Public Library as established under California State Education Code Section 19400 19100 et seq., the joint powers law in Government Code section 6500 et seq., this Agreement and the Bylaws.
+C. Library JPA Operating Rules and Restrictions - Designation

+The Library JPA shall operate under and be governed by the rules and regulations and legal restrictions and requirements applicable to the San Mateo County Free Public Library as established under California State Education Code Section 19400 19100 et seq., the joint powers law in Government Code section 6500 et seq., this Agreement and the Bylaws.